smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/Can I Integrate SDL into a React Native App/index.md

 ```

 ##### Swift
-First you must add  `#import "React/RCTBridgeModule.h"` to your `Bridging Header` before you move forward.
+First, you must add  `#import "React/RCTBridgeModule.h"` to your `Bridging Header` before you move forward.
 When creating a Swift application and importing Objective-C code, Xcode should ask if it should create this header file for you.
 You must include this bridging header for your React Native app to work.
 You can create this file manually as well.

 ```swift
 @objc(ProxyManager)